kyle-d/DevOps-exercise/README.md

 * Dual-host solution
 * Linux
 * Installs Oracle Java
+* Must use Berkshelf
+* Must use Vagrant
+* Must use Test Kitchen
+* Community cookbook inclusion is fine, as long as it is relevant to the task
+* Base OS must run CentOS 7
 #### Host 1 (Master)
 * Installs NGINX
 * Downloads, configures, and installs Jenkins (select common plugins)